Pleasant Hill, California: Geography and climate

-According to the United States Census Bureau, the city has a total area of 7.1 sqmi.
+According to the United States Census Bureau, the city has a total area of 7.1 sqmi, 100% land.
 Pleasant Hill has a varied landscape with some valleys and rolling hills.
 In undisturbed wilderness, oak woodlands and mixed woods can be found.
 It is located in the central East San Francisco Bay.

 This region has warm and dry summers, with no average monthly temperatures above 71 F. According to the Köppen Climate Classification system, Pleasant Hill has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
-Winter daytime temperatures tend to be in the fifties to low sixties, and summers range in the seventies to upper eighties, occasionally reaching the low nineties.
-On very rare occasions, the temperatures can reach the one hundred degree range during extreme heat waves.
+Winter daytime temperatures tend to be in the fifties to low sixties Fahrenheit (ten to seventeen Celsius), and summers range in the seventies to upper eighties Fahrenheit (twenty one to thirty one Celsius), occasionally reaching the low nineties Fahrenheit (thirty three to thirty four Celsius).
+On very rare occasions, the temperatures can reach the one hundred degree Fahrenheit (thirty eight Celsius) range during extreme heat waves.
 Freezing in winter is rare, but it does happen.
 Summer fog is occasional but winter fog is very common.